department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans.md

 <div class="va-introtext">

 VA direct and VA-backed home loans help Veterans like you build, buy, improve, or refinance a home.
 With a VA loan, you’ll still need to have the required credit and income for the loan amount you want to borrow.
 But you may be offered better loan terms than with a traditional loan from a private bank or mortgage company.
+For example, nearly 90% of VA-backed loans are made with no down payment.
 Find out about our loan options—and how to apply.

 </div>